oam-dev/spec/README.md

-# Hydra Specifications
+# Open Application Model Specification

 From the creators of
 [Helm](https://helm.sh),
 [OpenKruise](https://openkruise.io/en-us/),
 and [Service Fabric](https://github.com/Microsoft/service-fabric),
-Hydra is a specification for building cloud native applications.
+the Open Application Model is a specification for building cloud native applications.

-Focused on the separation of development concerns from operational considerations, Hydra provides a set of tools for building high-grade containerized applications on systems like Kubernetes.
+Focused on the separation of development concerns from operational considerations through a platform-agnostic application model, OAM provides a set of tools for building high-grade containerized applications on systems like Kubernetes.

 *This repository is unstable, and open to contributions.*